-A: The seasonal application fee per 10’x10’ spot is a non-refundable application fee of $100 for farmers and food vendors, $50 for artisan vendors, artisan food makers and businesses; and $35 for community groups.
+A: The annual application fee per 10’x10’ spot is a non-refundable application fee of $100 for farmers and food vendors; $50 for artisan vendors, artisan food makers and businesses; and $35 for community groups.

 Market sponsors that are pre-approved do not pay to set up at the market.

-A: Once your application is accepted, we will send you an acceptance email.
-Once you receive an acceptance email from us, we will send you an invoice for your application fee and first month’s space fee.
+A: Once your application is accepted, we will send you an acceptance email and invoice for the application fee along with the first month’s space fee, or the seasonal fee.
 We will need your payment to reserve your spot.
-Once your payment is received, you will be approved at your online profile.
-The fees are nonrefundable, they may be transferred to another market.
+Once your payment is received, you will be approved.
+All fees are non-refundable, but they may be transferred to another market.
 So, you lock in your spot when you pay your application fee.
 And, you pay the monthly space fees to the Market Manager in cash, debit card or check at the market, by the 25th of each prior month.

 A: You can pay your application fee by PayPal using a credit card, debit card or check.
 PayPal is for your Market Application Fee only.
 You do not pay monthly stall fees by PayPal.
 We collect once monthly fees at the Market by the 25th of each month; you can pay in cash, debit card or check.

 A: You MUST have a 2′ x 4′ minimum or larger large sign or banner with your farm or company name.
 3′ X 6′ is highly recommended with the name of your business taking up 60% or more of the sign.
 Paper signs may not be displayed once they are rained upon and become an eyesore.
 You must have your prices posted this is a state law and you will not be allowed to set up without posted prices, no exceptions.
-Maryland law also states that if you are a farmer, you must have the county and state of origin of your farm products.
+Maryland law also states that if you are a farmer, you must have the state of origin of your farm products.
 Our local and very affordable banner-sign designer and maker is Kamran of Convex Signs in Montgomery Village you can reach him on 240-408-2288.
 A-Frame signs are an additional tool you can use along with your banner, it does not take the place of the banner.
 You still need a banner.
 Your business name should take up about 60% of the banner space so you are visible across the marketplace.
 Here are some 3 x 5′ and 4 x 8′ banner examples with good name visibility.

 A: We look for products that are overall cohesive and consistent.
 We look for products that are innovative and unique, and that will help diversify the goods available at the market.
-We look for farmers, makers and artisans who produce what they sell, no resellers.
+We look for farmers, makers and artisans who produce what they sell, fair traders but no resellers.
 We are interested in producers of veggies, fruits, dairy, meats, fish and poultry.
-We are interested in food vendors that prepare foods on site, smoothie makers, bakers and chocolatiers.
+We look for food vendors that prepare foods on site, smoothie makers, bakers and chocolatiers.
 We are also interested in all kinds of vendors with fine, funky, unusual, and unexpected goods and services.
 Examples include handcrafted items, fine art, collectibles, toys and furniture.
 We also accept vendors with interesting services, especially services that are performed on-site: henna tattoos, professional advice, fortune-telling, bike repair, etc. We generally do not accept vendors with new, mass-made items (cell phone accessories, knock-off handbags, etc), general used merchandise (yard sale items), and sell-at-home products (Avon, etc.).